awsdocs/aws-resource-groups-user-guide/doc_source/resource-groups.md

 + In the [AWS Management Console](https://console.aws.amazon.com/console/home), in the top navigation bar, choose **Services**\.
 Then, under **Management & Governance**, choose **Resource Groups & Tag Editor**\.

   Direct link: [AWS Resource Groups console](https://console.aws.amazon.com/resource-groups)
-+ In the AWS Systems Manager console, from the left navigation pane entry for Resource Groups\.
 + By using the Resource Groups API, in AWS CLI commands or AWS SDK programming languages\.

 **To work with resource groups on the AWS Management Console home**